-Petitioner attempts to bolster his circular argument by contending that the California Supreme Court's interpretation "conflates steps one and three" of Purkett (establishing a prima facie case and meeting the ultimate burden of persuasion).
+contending the state supreme court "conflates steps one and three" of Purkett (establishing a prima facie case and meeting the ultimate burden of persuasion).
 PBOM 16.
-That is no more true here than it is in a Title VII That the court must determine whether there is discrimination at step three does not mean, as claimed by petitioner, that the court does not determine whether the objector has shown discrimination at step one.
+That is no more true here than it is in a Title VII case.
+That the court must determine whether there is discrimination at step three does not mean that the court does not determine whether the objector has shown discrimination at step one.
 Indeed, neither Purkett nor Batson states that persuasiveness is irrelevant at stage one.
 To the contrary, Purkett says that "the ultimate burden of persuasion regarding racial motivation rests with, and never shifts from, the opponent of the strike."
 514 U.S. at 768.
 If the burden rests with the objector, that suggests the burden is present at stage one as much as at stage three.
 Indeed, only when there is preponderant evidence of discrimination at stage one does the court invalidate the peremptory challenge statute as applied such that the objector is entitled to prevail in the face of silence by the striking party at step two.

 Petitioner's insistence that the first stage is not a merits stage is incorrect.
 It is necessarily a merits stage as only a merits finding entitles the objector to prevail in the face of the striking party's silence, as Batson compels.
-Batson, 476 U.S. at 100 (remanding with directions to reverse the conviction if the prosecutor "does not come forward with a neutral explanation for his action").
+476 U.S. at 100 (requiring reversal if the prosecutor "does not come forward with a neutral explanation for his action"); Hernandez, 500 U.S. at 375-76 (Stevens, J, dissenting.).
 Thus, although the burden of persuasion on the objector is the same at steps one and three, the steps nevertheless remain distinct because meeting the burden at step one simply shifts the burden of production.
-After neutral reasons for the challenges have been given by the striking party, the objector must overcome the reasons and meet his ultimate burden of persuasion.
-But if such reasons are not given, the objector is entitled to prevail because like the Title VII plaintiff, he already has met his burden of showing that it is more likely than not that there was discrimination.
+After neutral reasons for the challenges have been given by the striking party, the objector must overcome the reasons to meet his ultimate burden of persuasion.
+But if such reasons are not given, the objector is entitled to prevail because like the Title VII plaintiff, he already has met his burden of showing likely discrimination.

-Petitioner also asserts the "more likely than not" standard is improper as it requires the objector to prove discrimination "without allowing the objector to have access to the most important piece of information, which the objector would ordinarily use at step three, namely, the prosecutor's purported reason."
+c.
+Petitioner also asserts the "more likely than not" standard improperly requires proof of discrimination "without allowing the objector to have access to the most important piece of information, which the objector would ordinarily use at step three, namely, the prosecutor's purported reason."
 PBOM 16.
-Petitioner proceeds from a flawed and unstated premise - that the type of evidence available to the objector determines how persuasive the evidence must be.
+Petitioner proceeds from a flawed and unstated premise-that the type of evidence available to the objector determines how persuasive the evidence must be.
 It does not.
 The burden of persuasion was set by the adoption of a prima facie case requirement that invalidates application of peremptory challenge statutes and shifts the burden of production to the striking party who will suffer an adverse ruling if that shifted burden is not met.

-Moreover, it is counterintuitive to argue that it is harder for the objector to show that discrimination was more likely than not when the objector does not have the striking party's reasons.
-Typically, the reasons will undercut the objector's case.
+Moreover, it is counterintuitive to argue it is harder for the objector to show discrimination was more likely than not when the objector does not have the striker's reasons.
+Typically, reasons will undercut the objector's case.
 Not having to contend with unfavorable information does not work to the objector's disadvantage.
-Once reasons are given, the objector has the additional burden of attempting to show they are false, by, for example, providing comparative analysis of the challenged and unchallenged jurors.
+Once reasons are given, the objector has the additional burden of showing they are false, by, for example, providing comparative analysis of the challenged and unchallenged jurors.
 See J.A.
-135, 139-41, 145 (supreme court's noting availability of comparative analysis by objector in trial court).
+136, 140-42, 146 (noting availability of comparative analysis by objector in trial court).